26 Free Things to Do in Lake Tahoe in Summer & Winter

 Grab a sled and dive down these hills.

-You can head to Tahoe Meadows, one of the best spots to enjoy free sledding in North Lake Tahoe.
+You can head to Tahoe Meadows, one of the best spots for free sledding in North Lake Tahoe.

-There are no fees needed but just be sure to bring your own sled.
+No fees are needed, but just be sure to bring your sled.

 Build a Snowman